The Case for Reshoring: Bringing Quality Manufacturing Jobs to USA

 Read more

-Historically there has been a lot of hype around the American made topic, but there is a heightened awareness in recent years, which has drawn more attention to this subject now more than ever.
-This is mostly due to reshoring by major manufacturers, the US Government with SelectUSA and STEM programs, and all of the issues we face with counterfeiting and sub-par products.
+Historically there has been a lot of hype around the American-made topic, but there is a heightened awareness in recent years, which has drawn more attention to this subject now more than ever.
+This is primarily due to reshoring by major manufacturers, the US Government with SelectUSA and STEM programs, and all of the issues we face with counterfeiting and sub-par products.

-Almost every day I come across an article or look at a label that says, “Made in USA” or “American made.”
+Almost every day, I find an article or a label that says, “Made in USA” or “American made.”
 Products I see with the Made in USA label range anywhere from batteries, hand tools, and hardware, to outdoor furniture and household appliances, to groceries and dog food — not to mention the Made in USA mandate for many government-driven programs.
-This is similar to every time I communicate with my wife and kids because whenever there is a lot of talk there are also a lot of misunderstandings, misstatements, and misconceptions.
+This is similar to every time I communicate with my wife and kids because whenever there is a lot of talk, there are also a lot of misunderstandings, misstatements, and misconceptions.

 According to the Federal Trade Commission, a product is made in the USA if it is “all or virtually all” made in the USA.
 What does “all or virtually all” mean?
 That phrase “means that all significant parts and processing that go into the product must be of US origin.
 That is, the product should contain no — or negligible — foreign content.”
 My interpretation is that, most importantly, you be honest.
-If it is made in the USA with domestic and imported components, say so.
-If it is manufactured in the USA and packaged in Mexico, say so.
-If it is designed and assembled in the USA but manufactured in China, say so.
+Say so if it is made in the USA with domestic and imported components.
+Say so if it is manufactured in the USA and packaged in Mexico.
+Say so if it is designed and assembled in the USA but manufactured in China.

 What are your thoughts?
 Does it matter to you?
 Does it matter enough to consider a change?
 Let us know in the comments below.

-Did you know that buying Made in USA has a bigger impact than you know?
-Click here for the top 4 reasons.
+Did you know that buying Made in USA has a more significant impact than you know?
+Click for top 4 reasons.

 Learn how you can become a MAM brand ambassador and help support the Made in America Movement.